Readers are advised that the nature of the following content may be distressing.

 In addition to the above advice, it is important for wildlife shelters and foster carers to be aware of the following.

 - It is important to ensure you are complying at all times with your authorisation conditions, including the requirement to quarantine wildlife coming into your care.
-More information on how to comply with this and other conditions can be found in our Wildlife Rehabilitator Authorisation Guide.
+More information on how to comply with this and other conditions can be found in our Wildlife Rehabilitator Authorisation Guide and Victorian Wildlife Rehabilitation Guidelines.

 - Maintaining good biosecurity processes minimises the likelihood that the disease may spread from wild populations to animals already in care.